-Many of the law firm’s estate planning clients in Riverside County and San Bernardino County are business owners or manage a large portfolio of residential and commercial rental real estate.
+Many of the law firm’s estate planning clients in Riverside, San Bernardino, San Diego, Orange, and Los Angeles County are business owners or manage a large portfolio of residential and commercial rental real estate.

 Business Succession Planning